mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Sometimes, it just isn’t a thing.

 Some concepts from the domain aren’t natural to model as objects.
-Forcing the required domain functionality to be the responsibility of an entity or value either distorts the definition of a model-­‐based object or adds meaningless artificial objects.
+Forcing the required domain functionality to be the responsibility of an entity or value either distorts the definition of a model-based object or adds meaningless artificial objects.

 Therefore: